Women in the workforce: The Quiet Revolution

 The increase of women in the labor force of Western countries gained momentum in the late 19th century.
 At this point women married early on and were defined by their marriages.
 If they entered the workforce, it was only out of necessity.

-The first phase encompasses the time between the late 19th century to the 1930s.
-This era gave birth to the "independent female worker".
+The first phase of this "revolution" encompasses the time between the late 19th century to the 1930s.
+This era gave birth to the "independent female worker."
 From 1890 to 1930, women in the workforce were typically young and unmarried.
 They had little or no learning on the job and typically held clerical and teaching positions.
 Many women also worked in textile manufacturing or as domestics.
 Women promptly exited the work force when they were married, unless the family needed two incomes.

-Towards the end of the 1920s, as we enter into the second phase, married women begin to exit the work force less and less.
+The second phase began towards the end of the 1920s, when married women begin to exit the work force less and less.
 Labor force productivity for married women 35–44 years of age increase by 15.5 percentage points from 10% to 25%.
 There was a greater demand for clerical positions and as the number of women graduating high school increased they began to hold more "respectable", steady jobs.
-This phase has been appropriately labeled as the Transition Era referring to the time period between 1930 and 1950.
+This phase has been labeled as the "Transition Era," referring to the time period between 1930 and 1950.
 During this time the discriminatory institution of marriage bars, which forced women out of the work force after marriage, were eliminated, allowing more participation in the work force of single and married women.
-Additionally, women's labor force participation increased because there was an increase in demand for office workers and women participated in the high school movement.
-However, still women's work was contingent upon their husband's income.
-Women did not normally work to fulfill a personal need to define ones career and social worth; they worked out of necessity.
+Additionally, women's labor force participation increased because there was an increase in demand for office workers, and women participated in the high school movement.
+However, women's work was still contingent upon their husband's income.
+Women did not normally work to fulfill a personal need to define their career and social worth; they worked out of necessity.

-In the third phase, labeled the "roots of the revolution" encompassing the time from 1950– mid-to-late 1970s, the movement began to approach the warning signs of a revolution.
+In the third phase, labeled the "Roots of the Revolution" - encompassing the time from 1950 to the mid-to-late 1970s - the movement began to approach the warning signs of a revolution.
 Women's expectations of future employment changed.
-Women began to see themselves going on to college and working through their marriages and even attending graduate school.
-Many however still had brief and intermittent work force participation, without necessarily having expectations for a "career".
+Women began to see themselves going on to college and working during their marriages and even attending graduate school.
+However, many still had brief and intermittent work force participation, without necessarily having expectations for a "career."
 To illustrate, most women were secondary earners, and worked in "pink-collar jobs" as secretaries, teachers, nurses, and librarians.
 The sexual harassment experienced by these pink collar workers is depicted in the film 9 to 5.
 Although more women attended college, it was often expected that they attended to find a spouse—the so-called "M.R.S. degree".
-Nevertheless, Labor force participation by women still grew significantly.
+Nevertheless, labor force participation by women still grew significantly.